Best Backpacking Trips In Arizona

 Hiking the Grand Canyon is breathtaking no matter the trail you choose, but exploring the Canyon Rim to Rim is the trail to beat them all and certainly one of the best backpacking trips in Arizona.
 It gives you the unparalleled experience of being able to visit and enjoy both the North and South rims of the canyon.
 Seeing the Grand Canyon from above is one thing, but truly understanding its magnificence can only come from hiking through the bottom of the canyon itself.

 This hike packs all this and more into just a matter of days.
 Although this hike is classified as moderate, it is no small feat to hike down and back up the canyon.
 The descent and ascent are spaced out, however, as they are the most strenuous parts of the hike.
 Nevertheless, don’t take your training lightly and be sure that you are fully conditioned and prepared before you set out.
-If you’ve never had the pleasure of backpacking in the Grand Canyon before, you’ll find a Grand Canyon specific packing list here.
+If you’ve never had the pleasure of backpacking in the Grand Canyon before, you receive a Grand Canyon specific packing list if you register for a guided Wildland Trekking trip.

 While you can complete this trail in just a day while running; let’s give our lungs a break, shall we?
 It’s much easier and infinitely more enjoyable to space this hike out over a few days.
 Usually, it takes 4 days and 3 nights to make it from the North Rim to the South Rim.
 This would have you hiking at least 5-7 miles per day.
 You can complete the trail at whatever pace you wish, but this itinerary gives you more time to enjoy your surroundings.